hneutr/dotfiles/readme.md

 ## Todos:
 - all:
 	- make it so that you can change the $SUFFIX seamlessly
+	- figure out way to represent "things to do to migrate" for all things (eg iTerm2 option-->+Esc)
+- conflicts:
+	- would like to use <c-l>/<c-j> for panes from fzf in vim but can't because those are bound to movements
+		- solutions:
+			- change bindings for create new panes? use meta?
 - vim:
 	- general:
 		- add in 'find to last in line' for f/F/t/T